ARM-software/astc-encoder/Docs/Encoding.md

 be emulated by setting texture component swizzles in the runtime API - e.g. via `glTexParameteri()` for OpenGL ES - although it has been noted that API controlled swizzles are not available in WebGL.

+**3:** ASTC can only store unsigned values, and has no equivalent of the BC6 signed endpoint mode.

 # Other Considerations